-- Multi-Agency Safeguarding Hub (MASH) aims to provide a single and consistent point of access to advice, guidance and decision making about the right level of help needed to keep each child safe or achieve change as part of an early help response.
+- The Multi-Agency Safeguarding Hub (MASH) aims to provide a single and consistent point of access to advice, guidance and decision-making about the right level of help needed to keep each child safe or achieve change.

+The Integrated Prevention and Earliest Help (IPEH) team works alongside our West Sussex partners, including the district and borough councils.
 We also call on the skills and knowledge of services who work closely with families and children, including:

 - heads and governors of schools

 - Sussex Police